merzlab/QUICK-docs/docs/source/hands-on-tutorials.rst

      quick.cuda input.in

-CUDA MPI version:
+MPI+CUDA version:

 .. code-block:: none

      mpirun -np M quick.cuda.MPI input.in

 where M (M <= number of GPUs) is the number of processes that you wish to launch.
 Each process will use one GPU.
 The GPUs can be distributed across multiple nodes, in which case you have to make sure that the correct number of processes are started on each node.

-Now assume that we have successfully installed the CUDA version and set the environment variables.
+Now assume that we have successfully installed the CUDA version and set relevant the environment variables.

 HF/DFT single point energy calculation
 **************************************

 The typical keyword line in the input file for a HF/DFT calculation looks like this.
 Note that all keywords are separated by a single space.
 The order of the keywords is not relevant.

 .. code-block:: none